Pol-Youth Protection Program

 6. Normal operations of licensed childcare facilities.

+II.
+Background Checks

+If there are changes to the criminal background of an Authorized Adult or Program Director, a Self-Disclosure Report must be completed to notify ERI of any changes to the individual’s criminal background check record.
+Based on the Self Disclosure Report or any other disclosures, ERI and the Program Director reserve the right to require a repeat criminal background check.

+III.
+Training

 IV.
-Background Checks

-Annually a Self-Disclosure Report must be completed to notify the Program Director of any changes to a background check record.
-Based on the Self Disclosure Report, the Program Director reserves the right to require a repeat criminal background check.
-All criminal background checks must be completed in accordance and at the level of described in the Youth Protection Program Handbook.
+Participant Registration and Release

-V. Training
+V. Program Approval

+All Programs must be approved by ERI for compliance with this policy and the Youth Protection Program Handbook procedures prior to the start of the Program.
+ERI will review all Program documentation and electronically notify the Program Director that their Program has been approved and in compliance with this policy and Youth Protection Program Handbook.

 VI.
-Participant Release
+Adequate Supervision

 VII.
-Program Approval

-All Programs must be approved by the Department of Enterprise Risk and Insurance for compliance in accordance with the Youth Protection Program Handbook at a minimum of fourteen (14) days prior to the start of the Program.
-The Department of Enterprise Risk and Insurance will review all Program documentation and electronically notify the Program Director that their Program follows this policy, the Youth Protection Program Handbook, and the Reporting Abuse of Minors Policy.

-VIII.
-Adequate Supervision

-IX.
 Third-Party Programs

-1. Establish a contractual License Agreement with the University’s Sponsoring Unit;
+1. Establish a contractual license agreement with the University’s Sponsoring Unit;

 2. Provide proof of liability insurance in accordance with the requirements provided in the Youth Protection Program Handbook;